MMLabCodes/eOHE-VAE/README.md

 ``smiles_file.csv`` file must not have header.

-For quick testing, please select any of the smiles files subsets from QM9_sizes, GDB_sizes or ZINC_sizes directories from QM9, GDB or ZINC databases directories, respectively.
+For quick testing, please select any of the smiles files subsets from QM9_sizes, GDB_sizes or ZINC_sizes directories from QM9, GDB or ZINC databases, respectively.

 For example
  ``-smiles_file QM9_sizes/qm9_smiles_size_1000_index_1.csv``